Expatriate employees who are coming to Bahrain to take up an employment need to get a work permit in order to work legally in Bahrain.

 - General Rules for Pre-employment Medical Check-up for Expatriate Employees

-The expatriate employee will be examined against a number of diseases and will be issued a report that show whether he is fit or unfit for work.
+The expatriate employee will be examined against several diseases and a report will be issued that shows whether he is fit or unfit for work.
 For further information about the type of medical tests that will be conducted, please check General Rules for Pre-employment Medical Check-up for Expatriate Employees.

-The medical checkup has to be done at an authorised health Centre.
-Prospective expatriate employees, outside Bahrain, can check for authorised health centers in their home countries by using the “Authorised Health Centre Lookup”.
+The medical checkup has to be done at an authorized health centre for prospective expatriate employees from outside Bahrain, you may check the authorized health centres in their home countries by using the

-Expatriate employees whose countries are not included in the Lookup can complete their health screening at any hospital or medical Centre of their choice in their home country or city and attached the “Non GAMCA Medical Check Up Form” in the New Work Permit application.
+Expatriate employees whose countries are not included in the list will be able to complete their health screening at any hospital or medical centres of their choice in their home country or city and attached the

-The issued medical report should be submitted to the prospective employer in order to apply for work permit.
+The issued medical report should be submitted to the prospective employer in order to apply for work permit application.